-As mentioned above, developmental disabilities are not uncommon, but as a whole, our society tends to shy away from disability-related topics.
+Developmental disabilities are not uncommon, but as a whole, our society tends to shy away from disability-related topics.
 We know that sparking conversation is the first step to sparking tangible and positive change, so we’d like to equip you with resources that will help you feel confident when discussing developmental disabilities.
-You’ll find links below with information on how to use person-first language and why it matters, as well as links to a few phenomenal Ted Talks on the subject.
+Check out our information on person-first language to learn how to use it and why it matters!
+Scroll down to find information on what a developmental disability is or to gain further insight into disability rights history in the United States.

 Additional Online Resources